dimitri-nicolo/calico/v2.0/getting-started/bare-metal/bare-metal.md

 shortlived connections, such as `memcached`.
 On Linux, if those connections are tracked, the conntrack table can fill up and then Linux may drop packets for further connection attempts, meaning that those newer connections will fail.
-If you are using {{site.prodname}} to secure that server's host, you can avoid this problem by defining a policy that allows access to the server's ports and is marked as `doNotTrack`.
+If you are using {{site.tseeprodname}} to secure that server's host, you can avoid this problem by defining a policy that allows access to the server's ports and is marked as `doNotTrack`.